AK Biogeographie/ SIG Biogeography 2019 in Frankfurt

 Schedule and Registration

 The workshops will take place in the morning of May 9th.
 The conference will start noon that day and will last until the afternoon of May 10th.
-A conference dinner will be held on the evening of May 9th in downtown Frankfurt.
+A conference dinner will be held on the evening of May 9th in downtown Frankfurt at a typical ‘Apfelwein-Wirtschaft’ after the evening keynote.
+We’ll provide more information on the conference dinner soon.
 On our way to the dinner Prof. Thomas Hickler will give a narrated city tour about „Kings, wars and a 10.000-year flood“.

-Registration is expected to open on January 30th 2019.
+As of now, registration is open.
 Contributions can be submitted as talks or posters.
 Conference language is English.

 If you have additional questions, don’t hesitate to contact email@example.com